-As part of this TSP update, Hagen Road from 162nd Avenue to 172nd Avenue was reclassified from a neighborhood street to a local street.
+As part of this TSP update, Hagen Road from $162^{nd}$ Avenue to $172^{nd}$ Avenue was reclassified from a neighborhood street to a local street.
 The roadway currently has single family homes along the frontage resulting in significant impacts if the roadway were improved to the collector cross-section and extended further to the east and west.
 To reduce impacts, a new collector roadway is recommended north of Hagen Road.
 The new collector would be located an appropriate distance north of Hagen Road to allow for single family development along the north side of Hagen Road and a deep enough block on the south side of the new collector to allow for development.
-The new east-west collector roadway would extend to the west connecting to 145th Avenue north of Alta Vista Drive and to the east to 177th Avenue.
+The new Scouter's Mountain Road would extend to the west connecting to 147th Avenue north of Monner Road and to the east to 177th Avenue.
 Hagen Road would end in a cul de sac just west of 172nd Avenue.

 A supporting north-south and east-west collector roadway system was defined within the area to provide local circulation.
 The collector facilities were planned approximately one-quarter mile apart to establish desirable traffic signal spacing.
-The extension of Troge Road west of 172nd Avenue is shown with the alignment included as part of the current Pleasant Valley PUD site plans.
-The Sunnyside Road Improvements Phase 3B plans include a proposed traffic signal at Sunnyside Road/169th Avenue.
-A collector roadway is proposed from this intersection to the north continuing to 172nd Avenue north of Vogel Road to provide adequate access to the adjacent commercial land use.
-The east-west extension of Vogel Road from 162nd Avenue to 172nd Avenue would have several geographical challenges including a creek crossing and steep grades.
+The extension of Troge Road west of $172^{nd}$ Avenue is shown with the alignment included as part of the current Pleasant Valley PUD site plans.
+The Sunnyside Road Improvements Phase 3B plans include a proposed traffic signal at Sunnyside Road/ $169^{th}$ Avenue.
+A collector roadway is proposed from this intersection to the north continuing to $172^{nd}$ Avenue north of Vogel Road to provide adequate access to the adjacent commercial land use.
+The east-west extension of Misty Drive from $162^{nd}$ Avenue to $172^{nd}$ Avenue would have several geographical challenges including a creek crossing and steep grades.